Tehuacán: Tourism

 Tehuacan offers a diversity of attractions, from outside activities to historical places and museums that keep years of history not just from the region but from ancient times and establishment of the Mexican Republic.

 The most popular places to visit are:

 Peñafiel and Garci Crespo Natural Springs Underground galleries that are the production facilities for the famous mineral water known as “Agua Tehuacan”.
 This is part of a natural process as a result of snow melting from the volcanoes which contain a high level of minerals, making it bubbly.

 The Ex-Convent of San Francisco is a 16th-century monastic complex that was used as the house of one of the most renowned schools of Latin in the New Spain.
 The architecture and history printed on its walls painting shows the transition from one period of history to another.

 The Museum of Mineralogy is a museum that has a private collection from Don Miguel Romero, one of the most recognized figures from Tehuacan city that donated important art and scientific pieces such as moonstones, fossil minerals and meteorites given as presents and others found in the Tehuacan Valley region during diverse explorations through the times.

 The Cactus Botanical Garden is located 30 minutes away from the city at the south area of the Tehuacan Valley and it preserves more than 200 cactus species in all the area, making it the biggest diversity ecosystem around the world.

 Religion

 Catholicism is the most predominant religion in Tehuacán.
 On September 1, 1962, The Diocese of Tehuacán was created, whose headquarters is the Cathedral of Tehuacán, which is dedicated to "The Lady of the Immaculate Conception and Cave.".
-The Diocese of Tehuacán is located in the southeast of the State of Puebla, an area of 6294 km² with a population of 1 008 621 inhabitants, of which 928 317 inhabitants. they are catholic.
+The Diocese of Tehuacán is located in the southeast of the State of Puebla, an area of 6294 km2 with a population of 1 008 621 inhabitants, of which 928 317 inhabitants, are catholic.

 In Tehuacán there are also important Christian groups of evangelicals and Jehovah's Witnesses, in addition to other Protestant sects.
 There is also a minority of Messianic Jews, although to a lesser degree there are groups that declare themselves not practicing any religion.